OnVideo.org - Home Video Releases - DVDs, Blu-ray - April

 Ally McBeal Season Two (1998-99) Six-disc set with 23 episodes, $39.98.
 (Fox).

 Bad Lieutenant: Port of Call New Orleans (2009) Dir.: Werner Herzog; Stars: Nicolas Cage, Eva Mendes, Val Kilmer, Fairuza Balk, Jennifer Coolidge, Vondie Curtis Hall, Shawn Hatosy, Denzel Whitaker, Xzibit, Katie Chonacas, Brad Dourif.
-Read more about "Bad Lietenant: Port of Call New Orleans" in the April Calendar.
+Read more about "Bad Lieutenant: Port of Call New Orleans" in the April Calendar.
 Also available on Blu-ray Disc.
 (First Look).

 Advertisement